Most Common NY Pests

 Drain Flies

-Drain flies — often called “moth flies” due to their fuzzy, moth-like appearance — breed in sewers, septic tanks and drains.
-They can congregate at windows, darkened lamp shades, bathtubs, showers, sinks and floor drains.
-They’re also commonly found in basements, kitchens near fruit or decaying vegetable matter or areas with faulty plumbing where water has evaporated from the drain traps.
+Drain flies breed in drains, septic tanks and sewers.
+They are also known as “moth flies” because of their moth-like appearance.
+They gather at windows, darkened lamp shades, sinks, bathtubs, showers and floor drains.
+They’re also commonly found in basements, kitchens near fruit or decaying vegetable matter, or areas with defective plumbing where the drain traps are dry.

 You can identify drain flies by their red eyes and tan, gray or black bodies covered in tiny hairs.